quentind/scratch/_dev/css/README.md

 A module is an independent and self-contained element that can be combined with other elements of the same nature and that aims to fullfil a specific function.

-´Module´s are usually combined with ´objects´ in order to achieve a specific layout.
+´´Module´´s are usually combined with ´´objects´´ in order to achieve a specific layout.
 However, a module should not require an object.
-Thus, a ´news´ module should indifferently be combinable with a ´block´ or a ´nav´ object.
+Thus, a ´´news´´ module should indifferently be combinable with a ´´block´´ or a ´´nav´´ object.

-Note: The ´module´ concept here isn't the same as the ´mod´ concept in OOCSS.
+Note: The ´´module´´ concept here isn't the same as the ´´mod´´ concept in OOCSS.

 ## Concatenation order
 The files should be compiled in this order: